Albino Alligator: Soundtrack

 Ambient guitarist and record producer Michael Brook produced the score for Albino Alligator.
 The soundtrack was released by 4AD on CD in the United States on 11 February 1997, and CD and vinyl LP in the United Kingdom on 24 February 1997.
-The score includes a cover of "Ill Wind (You're Blowing Me No Good)" featuring bass by Flea and guest vocals from R.E.M.'s Michael Stipe and jazz singer Jimmy Scott.
+The score includes a cover of "Ill Wind" featuring bass by Red Hot Chili Peppers bassist Flea and guest vocals from R.E.M.'s Michael Stipe and jazz singer Jimmy Scott.
+Flea and Red Hot Chili Peppers vocalist Anthony Kiedis both went on to attend a premiere event for the film in Los Angeles during January 1997.